 THE PROJECT TEAM

 The starting signal for the restoration and expansion of Museum De Lakenhal was given in 2009, with the city council decision ‘Lakenhal op Orde’.
 Since that time, the museum and the municipality have been working together to realize the project.
-More information and documents can be found on the website of the Municipality of Leiden, including the decisions and the destination plans for the Lammermarkt.MORE INFORMATION VIA THE MUNICIPALITY OF LEIDEN
+More information and documents can be found on the website of the Municipality of Leiden, including the decisions and the destination plans for the Lammermarkt, (Dutch only):More information via GEMEENTE LEIDEN (in Dutch)

 Mayor Henri Lenferink

-THE TEAM OF ARCHITECTS
+THE ARCHITECTURAL TEAM

 JULIAN HARRAP ARCHITECTS, LONDON